monospice/laravel-redis-sentinel-drivers/README.md

 #### Connection-Specific Configuration

-In many cases, we'd set different connection parameters for the application cache, session, and queue.
+In many cases, we'd set different connection parameters for the application broadcasts, cache, session, and queue.
 We may configure different Redis databases for our cache and session (so that clearing the cache doesn't erase our user session information), and the Redis servers that contain the application queue may reside behind a different Sentinel service (master group name):

 ```shell
 REDIS_CACHE_DATABASE=1